 What is the arrival/departure time for overnight boarding campers?

-On Sunday, July 7 boarding campers should arrive for check-in near the Campus Student Center between 1-2 pm, having already eaten lunch.
+On Arrival Day, boarding campers should arrive for check-in between 1-2 pm, having already eaten lunch.
 They will pick up their camp t-shirts and then head up to their dorm rooms and unpack.
 The first soccer session will begin at 3 pm.

-On Thursday, July 11 parents should arrive for the 11 am for the closing ceremonies, after which they head to the dorms to help the campers clear out of their dorm rooms.
+On Departure Day, parents should arrive for the 11am for the closing ceremonies, after which they head to the dorms to help the campers clear out of their dorm rooms.
 Parents should arrive a little earlier than 11 if they wish to watch any of the final games.
-There is no lunch served on the final day.
+There is no lunch served on Departure Day.

 What is the arrival/departure time for day campers?

-On Sunday, July 7 day campers should arrive for check-in near the Campus Student Center between 2:15 and 2:30 pm and be ready to play soccer at 3 pm.
-(If you come earlier, you will just have to wait in the registration area for the boarding campers who are busy moving into their dorm rooms.)
-On Monday through Thursday, day campers should arrive at 9:15 am for the first soccer session at 9:30 am.
+On Arrival Day, day campers should arrive for check-in between 2:15 and 2:30 pm and be ready to play soccer at 3 pm.
+On the other days, day campers should arrive at 9:15 am for the first soccer session at 9:30 am.
 If needed, earlier arrival can be arranged with the Camp Director.

-On Monday through Thursday, day campers should be picked up after the final activity of the day at 8:15 pm.
-Pick-up time on Thursday is 12 pm.
-(If parents wish to attend the final games and/or Closing Ceremonies they should arrive earlier.)
+On Sunday through Wednesday evenings, day campers should be picked up after the final activity of the day at 8:15 pm.

 What should campers pack?